Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Introduction

-Recently, several studies show that LLMs, particularly open-source ones, struggle to follow complex instructions that contain multiple constraints, such as response length or formatting \citep{he2024complex,jiang2023followbench,chen2024benchmarking}.
-Despite the recognition of this issue, research on enhancing LLMs' ability to follow constraints is still limited.
-Current efforts mainly focus on evaluating LLMs' constraint-following ability rather than on improving this ability \citep{jiang2023followbench,chen2024benchmarking,zhou2023instruction}.
-Only very few studies improve the LLMs' constraint-following ability through fine-tuning \citep{he2024complex,sun2024conifer,li2024ruler}.
-Among them, one approach \citep{he2024complex} specifically enhances LLMs' ability to follow multiple constraints.
-It employs a teacher model to iteratively refine the outputs of a student model.
-This step-by-step correction process, along with the final accurate responses, is used to train the student model.
-Although fine-tuning is an effective approach, it usually requires a large amount of computation resources and heavily depends on the data quality.
-In contrast to training-based methods, the concept of ``self-correction'' offers an alternative approach, where LLMs autonomously correct their responses \citep{madaan2024self,shinn2024reflexion}.
-Self-correction has been applied on various tasks such as question answering \citep{dhuliawala2023chain, shinn2024reflexion} or mathematics \citep{madaan2024self}, where an LLM will evaluate its responses, give feedback, and further refine responses.
-For constraint-following, this self-correction process can be divided into two phases: verification and self-refinement (see Fig. \ref{fig:intro_fig}(a)).
+In contrast, the concept of ``self-correction'' offers an alternative approach, where LLMs autonomously correct their responses \citep{madaan2024self,shinn2024reflexion}.
+Self-correction has been applied on other tasks such as question answering \citep{dhuliawala2023chain, shinn2024reflexion} or mathematics \citep{madaan2024self}, where an LLM will evaluate its responses, give feedback, and further refine responses.
+However, {\em whether LLMs can effectively self-align with diverse and complex constraints remains an open question.} This is particularly important for agent LLMs to be deployed in high-stakes environments.
+For constraint-following, this self-correction process can be divided into two phases: verification and self-refinement (Fig. \ref{fig:intro_fig}).
 During the verification phase, LLMs assess whether their responses align with the specified constraints.
 If the responses do not align with the constraints, the LLMs will give feedback that pinpoints errors and suggests adjustments.
 Following this, the self-refinement phase takes place where LLMs use the feedback to refine and improve their responses accordingly.